 “No,” Robert corrected her at once.
 “Because what makes her a little bit insane actually leaves her saner than most of us.”

 Kaede blinked back, not understanding.
 However the young armiger beamed in response:

 “How long do you think it would normally take for a prideful sovereign to acknowledge their own failings?”

 If they acknowledged at all, the familiar immediately thought.
 After all, humans were naturally inclined to ignore their own faults while blaming their mistakes on others.
 And this was especially the case for those in a position of power to do so.

 Kaede was still pondering when Pascal looked up from the papers he was holding.
-He looked towards his familiar and Robert with an almost dazed expression, as though his mind was still in its own world.
+He gazed upon his familiar and Robert with an almost dazed expression, as though his mind was still in its own world.